 Self-abandonment rarely happens all at once; it's gradual.

-You start compromising small things: skipping your morning routine to accommodate someone else’s plans, downplaying your achievements or keeping quiet over things that greatly upset you to avoid seeming “too much.” or to keep the peace.
+You start compromising small things: skipping your morning routine to accommodate someone else's plans, downplaying your achievements or keeping quiet over things that greatly upset you to avoid seeming “too much” or to keep the peace.
 Over time you look around and barely recognise yourself.

-If this feels familiar, pause and reflect: Where have I silenced myself to stay connected?
-Love that requires you to shrink is not sustainable.
 Healthy relationships honour individuality even when it creates temporary discomfort.
-Coming back to yourself often starts with reintroducing your own desires; journaling them, speaking them or taking one small action each week that’s purely for you.
+Coming back to yourself often starts with reintroducing your own desires; journaling them, speaking them or taking one small action each week that's purely for you. 📖

 Sustainable relationships require both closeness and autonomy.
 The healthiest couples grow together because they allow each other to grow individually.
-When one person evolves; starts therapy, changes careers, deepens their spiritual practice; it can trigger insecurity in the other but the right partner will see your evolution as an opportunity not a threat.
+When one person evolves; starts therapy, changes careers, deepens their spiritual practice, it can trigger insecurity in the other but the right partner will see your evolution as an opportunity not a threat.

 To cultivate this balance, prioritise regular self-reflection and open communication.
-Talk about your evolving dreams even if they don’t align perfectly.
+Talk about your evolving dreams even if they don't align perfectly.
 Encourage your partner to explore their own paths too.
-Mutual growth fosters trust and trust keeps love alive long after initial attraction fades.

-If you’ve realised you’ve abandoned yourself in past relationships know that healing is both possible and powerful.
+If you've realised you've abandoned yourself in past relationships, know that healing is both possible and powerful.
 Self-trust is rebuilt through consistent, compassionate action.

 Start with your daily choices; honour your intuition, keep promises to yourself and notice when your body says “no.”